cocode/firedata/README.md

 A github action is run every night (CA time) to fetch data.

 ### About Cal Fire Data:
 Cal Fire data is just for fires handled by the organization "Cal Fire".
 Lots of fires are not handled by Cal Fire.
-Last year's Cal Fire data shows "AllAcres" as 1,280,426 acres but news reports say 4.7m acres in total.
 I believe fires in national parks are not in Cal Fire data, nor are locally handled fires.

 Cal Fire data gives you a snapshot of the days activity, and a list of fires for the year.
 To graph fires over time FireData collects a snapshot once a day.

 *Note* that fire data can vary unexpectedly.
 Last year (2020) to total acres burned reported in the json data dropped 1 m acres on 9/21.
 I do not currently know why.
+And last year's Cal Fire json data shows "AllAcres" as 1,280,426 acres at the end of the year but the Cal Fire summary says 4.1m acres in total.

 #### Cal Fire JSON Format
 The json has three main subsections (Incidents, ListIncidents, and AllYearIncidents).
 So far, it looks